Groundskeepers on a Georgian Estate

-“A conservative estimate of the annual cost of maintaining a historic house is 2 per cent of its value,” says George Burnard, of Strutt & Parker’s country house department.
+“A conservative estimate of the annual cost of maintaining an historic house is 2 per cent of its value,” says George Burnard, of Strutt & Parker’s country house department.
 So Mr Blair would spend about £600,000 on Winslow Hall each year.

-This American has no idea what the US dollar value of £600,000 is, but any currency with that many zeros is bound to be a huge number.
+This American has no idea what the US dollar value of £600,000 is, but any currency with that many zeros is bound to be a huge number!
 And granted we are talking 2007 versus the 1810s.
 Still, any way you slice it, we are talking a hefty sum.
-Additionally, in an era before power tools and a nearby home improvement superstore, the amount of work is mind-boggling.
+Additionally, in an era before power tools and a nearby home improvement superstore, the amount of work is mind boggling.

 How Did They Do It?

+No electricity, no water pumped via long hoses, and no gas powered riding mowers.
+Yes, gardening was rough physical labor in these bygone days.
+However, what they did have was a wealth of tools for every need!
 According to famed gardener John Evelyn (1620–1706) who wrote Elysium Britannicum, or The Royal Gardens in Three Books, one list of “absolutely necessary” gardening tools included: iron-clad spades, rakes, hoes, pickaxe and shovel, sieves and screens, dibbers, transplanter, a planting lattice, ladder, trowels, turf lifter, turf edger, scyther, slasher, stone roller, leveller, tamper, funnel, shears, and long pruners.
 And that was just his first list!

 If interested in more on the topics discussed today, here are a few links: